Skip to main content

 .calculate({ $sum: 'amount' });

 Not only did we not have to name the result, data in the result will also be the summed value itself.
 If you use select, data will be an array with one element.
-The difference is in the above you just use data, but if you used select you'd have to use data[0].total.
+The difference is that in the above you just use data, but if you used select you'd have to use data[0].total.